 What many healthy people might not know, and even some chronically ill people will ignore this fact, is that people who suffer from chronic pain and inflammation can actually get worse from consuming highly processed foods like sweets, cookies and crisps.
 They are full of chemical additives that cause havoc in our bodies, so I'm creating an alternative list for you.

 Links will open in a new window.
-I have linked the images to my favourite items online and on Amazon using affiliate links.
+I have linked the images to my favourite items online using affiliate links.
 This means I will get a small commission on any purchases you make at no extra cost to you.
 Your support is greatly appreciated.

 Even a cute cap would be a great gift for those warm sunny days out in the garden or by the window!